 Dress Code: Be sensitive to Islamic culture and do not wear sleeveless shirts, halter-tops, or shorts.
 Only wear athletic clothing in public when engaged in sports activities.

 Currency: U.S. bills printed before 2006 are often not accepted.
 Local currency is easily available from ATMs or currency exchange counters.

 Faith-Based Travelers: See our following webpages for details:

-LGBTI Travelers: Consensual same-sex sexual conduct is illegal and subject to a jail term of six months to three years.
-See our LGBTI Travel page and section 6 of our Human Rights report for further details.
+LGBTQI+ Travelers: Consensual same-sex sexual conduct is illegal and subject to a jail term of six months to three years.
+See our LGBTQI+ Travel Information page and section 6 of our Human Rights report for further details.

 Omanis will generally try to accommodate reasonable requests for assistance.

 Modern medical facilities and Western-style pharmacies are available.
-Local medical treatment varies from quite good to inadequate, depending on location.
+Local medical treatment varies from average to inadequate, depending on location.

 Hospital emergency treatment is available.

 We do not pay medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.